-The one-year training programme is composed of 1) a semester of eight courses (30 ECTS) covering evolutionary ecology, population dynamics, behavioural ecology, habitat restoration, space and time series analysis, sampling strategies, research initiation and language (French or Spanish), and 2) a 6-month-long internship (30 ECTS) in a research laboratory.
-Each course is organized in lectures, tutorial classes and practical works, and supplemented by online material.
+The one-year training program is composed of 1) a semester of eight courses (30 ECTS) covering evolutionary ecology, population dynamics, behavioral ecology, habitat restoration, space and time series analysis, sampling strategies, research initiation and language (French or Spanish), and 2) a 6-month-long internship (30 ECTS) in a research laboratory.
+Each course is organized in lectures, tutorial classes, and practical works, and supplemented by online material.

 - Prepare students at an advanced specialized level to meet present and future challenges in the ecology of aquatic environments,

 - Develop research skills to engage in quality and successful research on the evolutionary ecology of aquatic systems,